 The Kalahari Desert covers most of Botswana and a small section of Namibia in South Africa and extends into Angola, Zambia, and Zimbabwe.
 The nearest Airport is Johannesburg International Airport.
 People usually prefer to go to the Kalahari Desert via roadways from either of these three countries: Botswana, Namibia and Zimbabwe.

-Best time to visit Kalahari Desert
+Best Time To Visit Kalahari Desert

 Spring season is one of the best times to visit the Kalahari Desert to catch a glimpse of the blooming, colorful wild flowers in Namakwa.
 The waterfalls will also be at their peak during and after the rainy season.

-More on Kalahari Desert
+More about kalahari Desert

-Nearby attractions: Witsand Nature Reserve and Namib Desert.
+Nearby attractions: Witsand Nature Reserve and Namib Desert